robertcrabtree/AccessibilityDemo/README.md

 # Intro

-This project demonstrates how to share accessibility enums between your app and UI tests in iOS.
+This project demonstrates how to share accessibility identifiers, defined as enums, between your app and UI tests in iOS.

 # Set Up